 The South Pocaterra Ridge trail is one of the most rewarding and scenic hikes in Kananaskis Country.
 This popular Kananaskis hike offers hikers a wide variety of Kananaskis scenery, ranging from a walk through a mountain cirque, to rushing streams to a spectacular ridge hike with jaw-dropping Rocky Mountain views.

-If you hike Pocaterra Ridge in September, this hike becomes truly special as one of the best Kananaskis larch hikes.
+If you hike Pocaterra Ridge in late September, this hike becomes truly special as one of the best Kananaskis larch hikes.
 Every fall, the large forest of larch trees along the Pocaterra Ridge trail turn golden yellow.
 On a sunny day, the needles on the larch trees literally glow golden in the Alberta sun.
-The sheer size of the larch stand, coupled with the amazing mountain setting makes Pocaterra Ridge one of the best larch hikes in Kananaskis.
+The sheer size of the larch stand, coupled with the amazing mountain setting makes Pocaterra Ridge one of the best fall hikes in Kananaskis.

 Which Pocaterra Ridge Hike Is This?